Aquaculture

 Description

 The field of Aquaculture is currently booming as a global industry and can provide a sustainable source of protein as land based conventional farming resources and wild fish populations continue to drop.
-Since Aquaculture is becoming more important to global food systems, as well as restoration work, it affords participants the opportunity to engage in real world issues that employ a wide range of skills.
+Since Aquaculture is becoming more important to global food systems, as well as restoration work, it affords participants the opportunity to engage in global issues that employ a wide range of skills.